deephyper/deephyper/docs/examples/examples_hpo/plot_hpo_text_classification.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 226-229
+GENERATED FROM PYTHON SOURCE LINES 227-230

-.. note:: The objective maximised by DeepHyper is the scalar value returned by the `run`-function.
+.. note:: The objective maximised by DeepHyper is the scalar value returned by the :code:`run`-function.

 In this tutorial it corresponds to the validation accuracy of the model after training.

 ..
-GENERATED FROM PYTHON SOURCE LINES 231-241
+GENERATED FROM PYTHON SOURCE LINES 232-242

 Define the Hyperparameter optimization problem
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Hyperparameter ranges are defined using the following syntax:

-* Discrete integer ranges are generated from a tuple `(lower: int, upper: int)`
+* Discrete integer ranges are generated from a tuple :code:`(lower: int, upper: int)`
-* Continuous prarameters are generated from a tuple `(lower: float, upper: float)`
+* Continuous prarameters are generated from a tuple :code:`(lower: float, upper: float)`
-* Categorical or nonordinal hyperparameter ranges can be given as a list of possible values `[val1, val2, ...]`
+* Categorical or nonordinal hyperparameter ranges can be given as a list of possible values :code:`[val1, val2, ...]`

 We provide the default configuration of hyperparameters as a starting point of the problem.

 ..
-GENERATED FROM PYTHON SOURCE LINES 243-256
+GENERATED FROM PYTHON SOURCE LINES 244-257

 .. code-block:: Python